Ákos Zuigéber

-Ákos Lajos Zuigéber (born 8 November 2002) is a Hungarian professional footballer who plays as a right winger for Nemzeti Bajnokság II club Budafok on loan from MTK Budapest.
+Ákos Lajos Zuigéber (born 8 November 2002) is a Hungarian professional footballer who plays as a right winger for Nemzeti Bajnokság II club Honvéd.

 Club career

-Zuigéber made his professional debut with MTK Budapest on the 4 August 2019 against Aqvital FC.
-He already made an impact on his second game, scoring two goals against Dorogi FC on the 11 August 2019.
+Zuigéber made his professional debut with MTK on the 4 August 2019 against Csákvár.
+He already made an impact on his second game, scoring two goals against Dorog on the 11 August 2019.
 Zuigéber also played in the UEFA Youth League with the club U19.

-On 28 July 2020, Zuigéber joined Dorogi FC on loan from MTK for the 2020–21 season.
+On 28 July 2020, Zuigéber joined Dorog on loan from MTK for the 2020–21 season.

 On 6 July 2021, Zuigéber joined Budafok on a new season-long loan.
 On 22 December 2023, Zuigéber moved on a new loan to Szeged.

 International career

 Zuigéber is a U17 international with Hungary, having allowed his team to qualify for both European championship and U17 World cup.